-Now I don’t mean the typical Christmas preparations.
+Now we are not talking about the typical Christmas preparations.
 Buying and wrapping presents.
 Baking cookies.
 Planning parties.
 Putting up the lights, the tree, and other decorations.
-I mean preparing you.
+We are talking about preparing you.
 When was the last time you prepared your heart for Jesus’ coming at Christmas?

-Looking for a simple way to start preparing your heart to receive the Jesus, this Christmas season?
+Looking for a simple way to start preparing your heart to receive Jesus this Christmas season?
 Join us for Best Advent Ever.

 We prepare for everything we consider important in life.
 In every case preparation makes a wonderful experience possible.
 When was the last time you prepared your heart for Christmas?

 Advent is a season of preparation.
 And if we want to experience the true magic and meaning of Christmas, we need to take a break from our to-do lists and get our hearts ready for Christmas.